tacman/mailtrap/sfcasts/cli-command-functional-test.md

 We're ready to knock down those I's!

-The first test is easy: we want to ensure when there's no bookings to remind, the command doesn't send any emails.
+The first test is easy: we want to ensure that, when there's no bookings to remind, the command doesn't send any emails.
 Write `$this->executeConsoleCommand()` and just the command name: `app:send-booking-reminders`.
 Ensure the command ran successfully with `->assertSuccessful()` and